 12 He has bent his bow

 and set me as a mark for the arrow.

-13 He has caused the shafts of his quiver to enter into my kidneys.
+13 He has caused the shafts of his quiver to pierce my heart.

 and their mocking song all day long.